Ireland national cerebral palsy football team: Ranking

 Ireland was ranked fifth in the world by the IFCPF in 2016.
 In September 2012, August 2013 and November 2014, the team was ranked number seven in the world.
 In July 2011, the team was ranked sixth in the world.

+As of December 2024, the team is ranked eighth in the world.

 Players

 There have been a number of players for the Ireland squad.

 Results

 Ireland has participated in a number of international tournaments.

 IFCPF World Championships

 The Republic of Ireland has participated in the IFCPF World Championships.
 At the 2011 CP-ISRA World Championship in Drenthe, Ireland beat Canada 6 - 0.

 Paralympic Games

 Ireland has participated in 7-a-side football at the Paralympic Games.
 Their best performance was at the 1992 and 1984 Games when they won silver medals.
 They also won a bronze at the 1988 Games.
 After qualifying for the gold medal game in the sport's debut at the 1984 Summer Games, they lost their match to Belgium to finish with a silver medal.